Jukums Vācietis: Early life

 Jukums Vācietis's family were Latvian labourers.
 From about the age of six, he worked as a shepherd and as a labourer, while he was a pupil at the Šķēde Parish School.
-In 1889–91, he studied at the Ministry of Kuldīga school.
+From 1889–1891 he studied at the Ministry of Kuldīga school.
 At the same time, he worked in a match factory.

 Military career

 Vācietis started his military career in Imperial Russia in 1891, and reached the rank of second lieutenant after graduating from infantry cadet school in 1895.
-In 1914, at the start of World War I, he saw as a battalion commander in Poland and East Prussia, and was wounded several times.
+In 1914, at the start of World War I, he saw combat as a battalion commander in Poland and East Prussia, and was wounded several times.
 After hospital treatment, he was promoted to the rank of colonel.
 From October 1916, he commanded the 5th Latvian Zemgale Rifle Regiment and distinguished himself during the defence of Riga against the advancing German army in August 1916.

 Vācietis was not involved in any political activity before 1917, but after the October Revolution, he immediately sided with the new Bolshevik government, and was given command of the 12th army.
 From April 1918, Vācietis was the commander of the Red Latvian Riflemen division, which was then the most reliable unit under Bolshevik control.
 He played a critical role in July 1918 in suppressing a revolt by the Left Socialist-Revolutionaries, who opposed the decision to end the war with Germany.
 From July to September 1918, Vācietis commanded the Eastern Front, which he created out of scattered units fighting for the Bolsheviks in Siberia against the White Army and the Czechoslovak Legion.
 During his two months as commander of the front, the Red Army scored its first major victory of the Russian Civil War by recapturing Kazan.